ceich/escriva-works-skill/README.md

 - VUI:
   * receiving intents
   * restoring state
-  * handling non-query intents
+  * handling non-custom and fallback intents
   * creating a query based on intent, slot values and state
   * transforming query responses for voice (e.g. IPA for Latin pronunciation)
   * saving state
   * returning responses
 - Query:
-  * extracting content from the works given a set of parameters, either:
+  * extracting content from the works given a set of parameters, returning one of:
     - a single passage
     - a list of search results
+    - an empty set

  In the future the VUI layer may be split into Alexa-specific and generic layers, to add support for other VUIs.